 Mercer's accreditation was most recently reaffirmed in December 2015.
 The next reaffirmation visit will occur in 2025.

-Information on the SACSCOC policy and procedures for submitting complaints can be found in the Complaint Procedures Against SACSCOC or Its Accredited Institutions document.
+Information on the SACSCOC policy and procedures for submitting complaints can be found in the Complaints Against SACSCOC or Its Accredited Institutions document.

 State Authorization in Georgia